6 equity release myths explained

 1. Myth: “Equity release is unregulated”

-Reality: All equity release providers and advisers are fully regulated and supervised by the Financial Conduct Authority (FCA).
+Reality: Equity release providers are regulated by the Financial Conduct Authority (FCA).

 2. Myth: “My family will be left in debt”

 Reality: If your provider is a member of The Equity Release Council and meets all their standards, your plan will be fully protected by a ‘no negative equity’ guarantee.
-So the amount charged will never be greater than the value of your house.
+So you’ll never owe more than what your home is worth.

-The debt will be repaid from the sale of your home, either when you pass away or move into long-term care.
+The loan will be repaid from the sale of your home, either when you pass away or move into long-term care.

 And if your house was to fall in value (meaning the sale of your property wasn’t enough to repay the plan), any debt would be written off when it’s sold.